 Signing up as client on any Freelancing site is the first exciting step towards hiring your first Freelancer online.
-Anyone who has been collaborating with Freelancers online for longer than 2 years will tell you that the process is not as easy as it sounds.
+Anyone who has been hiring and collaborating with Freelancers online for longer than 2 years will tell you that the process is not as easy as it sounds.

 One may argue that they are good at tech, but it’s more than tech because you are dealing with human beings.
 And if you don’t play along with them well, you will find yourself always distressed.

 In this blog post, I share with you 6 common challenges every client goes through before hiring a Freelancer.

 Even though no one speaks about this, people hate to verify their identities.
 With more and more security measures being implemented in most of the Freelancing sites, you might be tempted to give up the moment you are asked to confirm your identity.
 The identity verification process may require you to scan and upload your National ID or passport.
 The reason for this request maybe so that the admin can verify that you are the real owner of the Credit card you are using to pay the freelancer you hire.
 Also for compliance with GDPR new rules.
 It is also used to eliminate users joining with plans of defrauding Freelancers.

 Someone may think you just enter your card number and your secret code and voila! you are set.
 But there is more to this process.
 You will be charged a small fee as part of verification.
 You will be required to go to your bank and read the amount from your statement then confirm with the freelancing site to be verified.
 This process usually takes 1-2 days depending on your bank.
 If you wanted to hire a freelancer ASAP, this process- which is mandatory may irritate you.
 You just need patience.